ldn-softdev/Rpnn/README.md

 ```
 .configure_rpn(), randomizer seed: timer (1607090033445218)
 ```
-A seed for randomization (weights initializing) is taken from the timer, though for some debugging (or research) purposes it might require running the convergence with the same seed, which could be done using option `-s 1607022081931188`
+A seed for randomization (weights initializing) is taken from the timer, though for some debugging (or research) purposes it might be required running multiple convergences with the same seed, which could be done using option `-s <seed>`

 #
 option `-u` rounds up output result (in trained mode) to an integer, w/o it `rpn` will display the resulting value (with the achieved accuracy):